 Are you planning your first trip to Cinque Terre and are not sure where to start?
 You came to the right place!
-This practical guide to Cinque Terre should answer all your questions.
+This practical guide to Cinque Terre is filled with tips and info that should answer all your questions.

 When we first visited Cinque Terre, we had so many questions before our trip.
 How to get to Cinque Terre?
 Can we visit Cinque Terre with a car?
-How much time you need in Cinque Terre?
+How much time do you need in Cinque Terre?
+What’s the best time to visit?
 How to get from one town to another?
 What’s the best Cinque Terre town to stay?
 How to visit Cinque Terre – by train, by car, by bus, or walking the famous Cinque Terre hiking trail?…

 But I never found all the answers to my Cinque Terre questions in one place…

-So in order to help you plan your trip to Cinque Terre and make the most of your visit, we are sharing all the practical aspects of visiting Cinque Terre.
-This is the most complete guide that answers all the questions you may have.
+So in order to help you plan your trip to Cinque Terre and make the most of your visit, in this article, we are sharing all the practical aspects and our experience-based tips for visiting Cinque Terre.
+This guide should answer all the questions you may have.
 Find out!

 Cinque Terre is a small but very picturesque coastal area in Italy.
 If translated literally it means five lands.
 Cinque Terre comprises of five picturesque villages: Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore.
 5terre is a National Park and a UNESCO World Heritage Site that attracts over 2,5 million tourists every year.